wakiyamap/electrum/README.rst

     ./contrib/make_packages

-This directory contains the python dependencies used by Electrum-mona.
+This directory contains the python dependencies used by Electrum-zeny.

 Mac OS X
 --------